 Friday’s dawn was really bad.
 I could hear passing downpours through the window.
 My girlfriend said: “If you had stayed in Cambridge you would make the observation, but here you will have nothing”.
 Despite the fatal weather conditions I decided to leave our hotel quite early, around 7:00, and go ahead heading north-west.

 Ullapool is a small ferry town in the western part of the Highlands region.
 The climate of this place is amazingly warm.
 There is even 1 palm tree, but I couldn’t see it due to bad weather and lack of time.
 Anyway, the townscape is really nice (Pic.7).
 In this area, rain takes hold all year round and it’s hard to enjoy really good weather.

 When we left Ullapool, the weather started to improve.
-The thick dark clouds gave way for sunny spells and patches of blue sky.
-After around 20 minutes way in Drumrunie we turned left into Achnahaird.
+The thick dark clouds gave way to sunny spells and patches of blue sky.
+After around 20 minutes away in Drumrunie we turned left into Achnahaird.
 This way was really narrow and difficult to beat due to many bends and sheep coming constantly across the road (Pic.8).

-My basic goal during this almost total solar eclipse was watching the decreasing density of light.
+My basic goal during this almost total solar eclipse was to watch the decreasing density of light.
 I imaged this phenomenon in four directions:

 – Southeast (Sequence A), towards the eclipsed Sun (Pic.15),